Course Facilitator

 Informal practice has a tremendous amount of benefit, so even without formal periods of sitting meditation you will likely see a change, simply by shifting your attention and healing your relationship to yourself.
 However, you will get out of this course what you put into it.
 Think of carving out time for practice as an investment in your future self.
 The invitation is to build this time in as a non-negotiable, rather than try to “fit it in”, and see if you can look at it as an opportunity to give yourself and your community the gift of steadiness, responsivity, and the capacity to stabilize your attention in the midst of high stress.

-• Who is the 6-week course designed for?
+• Who is the course designed for?

 The Mindfulness for School Leadership course is for anyone who works in education who has a leadership role or a sphere of influence.
 This includes but is not limited to administrators, counselors, board members, superintendents, department heads, helping professionals, instructional designers, outside providers, parent organizers, facilities and custodial staff, building managers, and classroom educators.